-VIRGINIA STATE 4-H HORSE SHOW DISTRICT HORSE CHALLENGE 2020
+VIRGINIA STATE 4-H HORSE SHOW DISTRICT HORSE CHALLENGE

-The District Horse Challenge is a comp the Horse Knowledge Competitions at the Stat generate awareness of individual accomplishm within each district.
-During the State 4-H Horse competition areas.
-In addition, 5 points is adde their designated District Silent Auction Tub (d activities will count toward the awarding of the district will be engraved on the trophy which w reside until the next State 4-H Horse Show.
-Co
+The District Horse Challenge is a competition designed to encourage and reward excellence in the Horse Knowledge Competitions at the State 4-H Horse Show.
+Through the competition we hope to generate awareness of individual accomplishments and foster enthusiasm and cooperation of 4-Hers within each district.
+During the State 4-H Horse Show the four districts will be awarded points in three competition areas.
+In addition, 5 points is added to the District that provides the largest collection in their designated District Silent Auction Tub (due by Thursday, Show Office).
+Points earned for these activities will count toward the awarding of the District Challenge Trophy.
+The name of the winning district will be engraved on the trophy which will go home to the winning District Office where it will reside until the next State 4-H Horse Show.
+Contest age is as of January 1.